top of page

 WASPs Buried in Illinois

-The state of Illinois is home to 26 WASP burial sites, where these courageous women have been laid to rest.
+The state of Illinois is home to 26 known WASP burial sites, where these courageous women have been laid to rest.
 Below, you’ll find a series of photos showcasing their gravesites, along with details about their contributions to aviation history.
 These images serve as a tribute to their legacy and a reminder of the impact they made on the world.

 National Annual Honor The WASP Event